-(₹ in Lakhs)

 Sr. No. Particulars Estimated amount

-1. Prepayment or repayment of all or a portion of certain loans availed by our Company Upto 200.00
+1. Prepayment or repayment of all or a portion of certain loans availed by our 200.00

+Company

-2. Funding of working capital requirements of our Company Upto 840.00
+2. Funding of working capital requirements of our Company 840.00

-3. General corporate purposes (1) [•]
+3. General corporate purposes (1) 279.76

-(1)To be finalized on determination of the Issue Price and updated in the Prospectus prior to filing with the ROC.
-The amount utilised for general corporate purposes shall not exceed 25% of the Gross Proceeds of the Issue.
+(1) The amount utilised for general corporate purposes shall not exceed 25% of the Gross Proceeds of the Issue.